GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 However, there are important caveats to this interpretation that must be discussed.
 Primarily, the IFU targets (which mainly originate from the GA-NIFS survey) are not a representative sample of galaxies, but are instead biased towards bright, well-studied objects (e.g., SPT0311-58-E with $\log_{10}(M_*/M_{\odot})=10.55^{+0.05}_{-0.06}$, \citealt{arri24}).
 While these observations result in the detection of smaller satellite galaxies (e.g., SPT0311-58-L1 with $\log_{10}(M_*/M_{\odot})=8.54\pm0.05$, \citealt{arri24}), we lack a more complete, unbiased dataset of IFU-detected galaxies in this redshift range ($6\lesssim z\lesssim9$).
 The galaxies at $\log_{10}(M_*/M_{\odot})<7$ originate from the work of \citet{mess24}, where gravitational magnification ($\mu\sim20$) allows for the characterisation of dwarf galaxies.
 The high-metallicity source is SPT0311-58-C3, which lies near the edge of the IFU field of view and thus may suffer from low sensitivity.
 As noted above, these works also use different methods to derive $Z_{\rm g}$ and $M_{*}$.
 A uniform analysis of NIRSpec IFU data will be performed in a future work.

-We find that \bfourteen is one of the most massive galaxies in our collected sample (second only to the large, clumpy galaxy SPT0311-58-E; \citealt{arri24}), but it follows an extrapolation of the \citet{naka23} MZR trend.
-This suggests that it does not include a large reservoir of pristine gas (which would result in a lower metallicity), but it is also unlikely to have lost large amounts of gas via outflows or tidal interactions (which would result in a higher metallicity).
-Instead, it appears that \bfourteen has formed stars and enriched its gas in a similar fashion to other high-redshift galaxies.
+We find that the cores of B14-65666 are among the most massive galaxies in our collected sample, but they still lie on an extrapolation of the \citet{naka23} MZR trend.
+This suggests that the masses of each core are not dominated by a large reservoir of pristine gas (which would result in a lower metallicity), but they are also unlikely to have lost large amounts of gas via outflows or tidal interactions (which would result in a higher metallicity).
+Instead, it appears that the cores of B14-65666 have formed stars and enriched their gas in a similar fashion to other high-redshift galaxies.